Nel-tech/Nel-tech/README.md

 Frontend Developer 👨‍💻
 ------------------------

-A motivated, ardent and creative web developer with a track record of creating and designing stunning websites in which users can interact with.
-I enjoy writing codes and bringing out live animated designs with them.
-Asides from this, in my freetime i enjoy listening to music,and playing games
+I am a highly motivated and creative web developer with a proven track record of crafting stunning websites that encourage user interaction.
+My passion lies in writing code and bringing animated designs to life.
+Beyond coding, I find joy in listening to music and playing games during my free time

 * 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [favournelson82@gmail.com](mailto:favournelson82@gmail.com)